peterennis/angular-stencil/README.md

 }
 ```

-And in the `app.component.html` we are adding our slider web component like this:
+In the `app.component.html` we are add our slider web component like this:

 ```html
 <fwt-slider [min]="min" [max]="max" [value]="value"></fwt-slider>
 ```

-### play around with events
+### Play around with events

-One last thing I want to show is how we can listen to the custom events and use them to update the data-bound properties.
-So let's add another slider with its own value and two event handlers that set the value property of the other slider component ('yeah I know, very clever example').
+One last thing to show is how we can listen to the custom events and use them to update the data-bound properties.
+So let's create a trivial example.
+We add another slider with its own value and two event handlers that set the value property of the other slider component.

 ```typescript
 import { Component } from '@angular/core';